Buffett upbeat on U.S. and Berkshire, buys back stock even as pandemic hits results

 The stock buybacks have continued in 2021, with Berkshire repurchasing more than $4 billion of its own stock.
 It ended 2020 with $138.3 billion of cash.

-Berkshire has more than 90 operating units including the BNSF railroad, Geico car insurer, Dairy Queen ice cream, See’s candies, and namesake energy and real estate brokerage businesses.
+Berkshire, based in Omaha, Nebraska, has more than 90 operating units including the BNSF railroad, Geico car insurer, Dairy Queen ice cream and See’s candies.

 Its workforce declined 8% from a year earlier to about 360,000 employees.
 Bigger drops were reported at BNSF, which shed 5,600 jobs, and See’s, where employment fell 16%.